 National Survey (Phase 2)

-The survey will take 30-40 minutes to do.
+Complete this online survey, which will take 30-40 minutes to finish.

 The survey will ask you questions about you, your thoughts on being Aboriginal and Torres Strait Islander and LGBTQA+, your social and emotional wellbeing, friends and family, mental health (including suicide thoughts and behaviours), difficult things that may have happened in your life, and your experiences in health services (good and bad).

-The survey is completely anonymous, which means you do not have to give us your name and we cannot link your answers to you.
+No. Your answers to the survey are completely anonymous, which means you do not have to give us your name and we cannot link your answers to you.
 This also means we cannot get rid of any of your answers once you have given them.

+Nothing.
 It is entirely up to you whether you take part in the survey, and you will not be in trouble with the researchers or anyone else if you choose not to.

 Give you a chance to be heard as an Aboriginal and/or Torres Strait Islander LGBTQA+ young person.